-Laura’s Place, named in honor of the life of Laura Breitner, was built in 2001 to provide safe and affordable housing to low-income domestic violence survivors.
+Laura’s Place, named in honor of the life of Laura Breitner, was built in 2001 to provide safe and affordable housing to low-income Domestic and Sexual Violence survivors.
 Laura’s Place creates a unique supportive environment where residents can support each other’s healing and access case management services.
-These services are able to help domestic violence survivors regain control of their financial situation, rebuild their life based upon a strong and stable foundation and provide opportunities for their children to learn behaviors that break the cycle.
+These services are able to help Domestic and Sexual Violence survivors regain control of their financial situation, rebuild their life based upon a strong and stable foundation, and provide opportunities for their children to learn behaviors that can break the cycle.

-As many in our society contemplate why these victims don’t leave their abusers, the victims themselves live within a world where the actual abuse takes a backseat to more important issues like love, loyalty and survival.
+As many in our society contemplate why these survivors don’t leave their abusers, the survivor themselves live within a world where the actual abuse takes a backseat to more important issues like love, loyalty and survival.

-Statistics tell us that the most dangerous time for an abused woman is when she attempts to leave the relationship and escape from the cycle of violence.
+Statistics tell us that the most dangerous time for a survivor is when she attempts to leave the relationship and escape from the cycle of violence.
 Laura was one of those statistics in our own community.

 Laura’s daily life was filled with strength and determination as she met each new day free from violence and abuse.
-Her rewards were added courage and strength and making life long goals a reality gave her the self esteem and power to keep pushing forward.
+Her rewards were added courage and strength, and making life long goals a reality.
+This gave her the self-esteem and power to keep pushing forward.

 And Then What?

-Although Laura’s Place will give the resident the time and services necessary to start down the road of survivorship, this is not the end of our support.
+Although Laura’s Place will give the residents the time and services necessary to start down the road of survivorship, this is not the end of our support.

-The Non-Residential Services Program provides on-going support in the community to survivors of domestic violence and/or sexual assault and unaccompanied youth in the hopes of preventing homelessness and empowering individuals to make informed life choices.
+The Non-Residential Services Program provides on-going support in the community to survivors of domestic and sexual violence and unaccompanied youth.
+This comes with the hopes of preventing homelessness and empowering individuals to make informed healthy life choices.

 These services can be utilized by clients after they leave our shelter program or by survivors who do not need emergency shelter or Laura’s Place, but can benefit from professional case management and support based on the Empowerment Model.
-Non-residential services include:
+For more information, please visit our services page.